-Description Documentation of every Mini Mental State Examination (MMSE) or Montreal Cognitive Assessment (MoCA) performed with a subject

-· / 1 ,

-Codes MMSE or MoCA checkbox

-Specify Test options MMSE MoCA

-group MOCA

-Test Date date entry mm/dd/yyyy

-Test Score numeric field /

-button to add additio nal records

-Delete Record button

-Definition Mini Mental State Examination (MMSE), Folstein test, Folstein mini-mental status exam

-Montreal Cognitive Assessment (MoCA)

-Abbreviations/ Synonyms MMSE, MoCA

-Sources Geriatric Evaluation visit notes, MD or provider visit notes, neurology or psychiatry visit notes, Speech, Language, and Learning (SLL) Cognitive Evaluation

-Discussion The mini-mental state examination (MMSE) or Folstein test is a commonly used 30-point questionnaire test that is used to screen for cognitive impairment.
+Description Documentation of every Mini Mental State Examination (MMSE) or Montreal Cognitive Assessment (MoCA) performed with a subject Codes MMSE or MoCA checkbox Specify Test options group MMSE MoCA Test Date date entry mm/dd/yyyy Test Score numeric field / button to add addition Delete Record button nal records Definition Mini Mental State Examination (MMSE), Folstein test, Folstein mini-mental status exam Montreal Cognitive Assessment (MoCA) SLUMS test (St Louis University Mental Status Exam) is not recorded in our database.
+Note year and score in Conditions of Note.
+Abbreviations/ Synonyms MMSE, MoCA Sources Geriatric Evaluation visit notes, MD or provider visit notes, neurology or psychiatry visit notes, Speech, Language, and Learning (SLL) Cognitive Evaluation Discussion The mini-mental state examination (MMSE) or Folstein test is a commonly used 30-point questionnaire test that is used to screen for cognitive impairment.
 It is also used to estimate the severity of cognitive impairment at a given point in time and to follow the course of cognitive changes in an individual over time.
 In about 10 minutes it samples various functions including arithmetic, memory, and orientation.
 It was introduced by Folstein et al. in 1975.
 This test is not the same thing as a mental status examination.
-The Montreal Cognitive Assessment (MoCA) was designed as a rapid screening

-approximately 10 minu above is considered no ites.
-The total po on.
-Time to administer the MoCA is assible score is 30 points; a score of 26 or

-performed bot during a standa h in the presence ard geriatric asse or absence of memory complaints, or ssment. on the MMSE form than the chart note
+The Montreal Cognitive Assessment (MoCA) was designed as a rapid screening instrument for mild cognitive dysfunction.
+Time to administer the MoCA is approximately 10 minutes.
+The total possible score is 30 points; a score of 26 or above is considered normal.
+Include Collect MMSE or MoCA every time it is performed.
+They may be performed both in the presence or absence of memory complaints, or

-from the corresponding visit, code the score on the MMSE form.

-• If the patient had two MMSEs on the same day (for example, one with 'world backward' and one with 'serial seven'), abstract both exams as two separate records on the same date.
-Do not average the scores.
+- during a standard geriatric assessment. - If the MMSE score is different on the MMSE form than the chart note from the corresponding visit, code the score on the MMSE form. - If two scores are given for a single test (i.e. 15/30 and also 15/25) record the score that is adjusted (15/25) as the lower denominator is likely due to vision problems and a person not able to do part(s) of the test. - If the patient had two MMSEs on the same day (for example, one with 'world backward' and one with 'serial seven'), abstract both exams as two separate records on the same date.
+Do not average the scores. - If the denominator is not specifically mentioned, leave the denominator field blank as we don't know if the full test was given.

-• Exclude MMSE performed during ACT Study visits, as these results are available through the ACT Study.
+- Exclude MMSE performed during ACT Study visits, as these results are available through the ACT Study. - Exclude tests with no numerator or denominator (e.g., there's a date but no score).